Vibestrate

 git diff main

-When it doesn’t end at merge_ready
+When it doesn’t finish clean

 Next